-Melbourne may pride themselves on their Italian heritage, but Sydney is no slacker when it comes to Italian food.
-We have amazing delis, classic red sauce joints, high end pasta purveyors and a raft of gelato and pastry shops that will keep you riding high on sugar all year long.
+Melbourne may pride itself on its Italian heritage, but Sydney is no slacker when it comes to Italian food.
+We have amazing delis, classic red sauce joints, high-end purveyors of pasta and a raft of gelato and pastry shops that will keep you riding high on sugar all year long.
 But it's our pizza game that shines brightest.
-We know a thing or two about what it takes to make excellent pizza, and these are the places who are topping the class with their wood-fired pies.
+We know a thing or two about what it takes to make excellent pizza, and these are the places who are topping the class with their pies.

 Sydney's best pizza